 The Company has elected not to recognize leases with an original term of one year or less on the balance sheet.
 The Company typically only includes an initial lease term in its assessment of a lease arrangement.
-Options to renew a lease are not included in the Company's assessment unless there is reasonable certainty that the Company will renew.
+Options to renew a lease are not included in the Company's assessment unless there is reasonable certainty of renewal.